U.S. air safety chief says Boeing has 'more work to do' | Business

 Federal Aviation Administration (FAA) chief Steve Dickson told a U.S. congressional panel that Boeing Co has "more work to do" as the planemaker continues to face scrutiny following two fatal 737 MAX crashes in the space of five months in 2018-2019 that killed 346 people.
 "Boeing is not the same as it was two years ago but they have more to work to do," Dickson told the Senate Commerce Committee on Wednesday.
 Boeing did not immediately comment.
 "We have reset the relationship with Boeing in no uncertain terms."

+Dickson's comments came in the face of scrutiny from Congress.
+Senator Maria Cantwell, the committee chair, disclosed she plans to release a report on aviation whistleblowers by the end of the year.
+"Line engineers had early warnings, whether it's the (Boeing) 787 battery issue, or whether it was this issue related to synthetic airspeeds or the complexity of automation and overload of pilots in the system," Cantwell said.
+"Those line engineers weren't listened to."

 Dickson said the FAA is delegating fewer responsibilities to Boeing for aircraft certification.
-He told the committee the FAA is "demanding more transparency" from manufacturers "and evaluating key assumptions prior to delegating functions in certain areas.”
+He told the committee the FAA is "demanding more transparency" from manufacturers.
 The FAA is currently scrutinizing a number of issues involving Boeing airplanes.

-Congress in December approved legislation boosting FAA oversight of aircraft manufacturers, requiring disclosure of critical safety information and providing new whistleblower protections.
-Committee chair Maria Cantwell said she plans a hearing and a report on aviation whisteblowers before the end of the year.

-The reform law "was a clear course correction.
-It said that we needed to have stronger FAA oversight, the people in place to do that job, and to hold manufacturers accountable," Cantwell said, adding "Make no mistake, the manufacturer has its own responsibilities here.
-And we will also hold them accountable."
+Cantwell pressed Dickson on whether the FAA can meet all the reform requirements.
+"I'm not going to allow the law to be skirted here.
+This issue is about whether you're going to follow a process that allows us to see the work of the FAA, see that it's completed," Cantwell said.
 An FAA survey released in August 2020 found some safety employees reported facing "strong" external pressure from industry and raised alarms the agency does not always prioritize air safety.

 Dickson said on Wednesday he has "made it clear internally that we always do the right thing when it comes to safety — and that I have the workforce's back on that."